Zilliqa/apidocs/source/index.html.md

 }
 ```

-Get the list of smart contracts created by an address.
+Returns the list of smart contracts created by an User's account address.

 ### HTTP Request